yonah-ag/musescore-recorder-fingering/README.md

 The plugin covers the note range C5 to C7.

-For a soprano recorder this is commonly notated on an octave clef
+For a soprano recorder this is commonly notated on an octave treble clef
 where the souding pitches are actually an octave higher than written.

 In MuseScore, choosing a recorder as the stave instrument will use